miptleha/cs-http/README.md

 All links in [url.txt](url.txt) file.
 For each approach try to download with arbitrary degree of parallelism.
 After download each resource is saved in it folder to check correctness.
-For example, `Task.Run` appoach with 10 tasks for `yandex.ru` url will be saved in `Task.Run\10\yandex.ru.html' file.
+For example, `Task.Run` appoach with 10 tasks for `yandex.ru` url
+will be saved in `Task.Run\10\yandex.html` file.
+Suffix will be added for same resources, bad requests will have empty files.
 Finally, result of measuaments will be plotted.

 ## HttpTask class